History Personnel

 Displays & Workshops

-- "Wounded!
-Front-line Medical Care in the First World War", Case display, Lawson Hall and Medical Sciences Building, Western U (2014)
+• "Wounded!
+Front-line Medical Care in the First World War", Case display, LwH and MSB (2014)

-- "Instruments and Devices: The Material Culture of Medicine", showcasing the Medical Artifact Collection, D.B.
-Weldon Library, Western (2011)
+• "Instruments and Devices: The Material Culture of Medicine", Case display, D.B.
+Weldon Library (2011)

-- “Toothkeys and Forceps: Tools of the Dentist”, “Teaching Anatomy and Microscopy at Western”, “Scalpels and Stethoscopes: The Doctor’s Instruments”, Case displays celebrating the 130th anniversary of Western's Medical School, Medical Sciences Building, Western (2011)
+• “Toothkeys and Forceps: Tools of the Dentist”, “Teaching Anatomy and Microscopy at Western”, “Scalpels and Stethoscopes: The Doctor’s Instruments”, multiple Case displays celebrating the 130th anniversary of Western's Medical School, MSB (2011)

 In The News